open-contracting/deploy/docs/develop/update/network.rst

 Netplan
 ~~~~~~~

 `Netplan <https://netplan.io>`__ uses YAML files for configuration.
-Configurations are available for Linode and other hosts.
+Configurations are available for Linode, Hetzner and other hosts.
 The configuration is written to ``/etc/netplan/10-salt-networking.yaml``.

 .. note::

    This step is optional.
 Only override a Netplan configuration if necessary.
-For example, Hetzner's `installimage <https://docs.hetzner.com/robot/dedicated-server/operating-systems/installimage/>`__ script creates a `configuration file <https://github.com/hetzneronline/installimage/blob/84883efa372b9c9ecef2bb7703d696221b4e1093/network_config.functions.sh#L560>`__.
+For example, Hetzner's `installimage <https://docs.hetzner.com/robot/dedicated-server/operating-systems/installimage/>`__ script creates a `configuration file <https://github.com/hetzneronline/installimage/blob/84883efa372b9c9ecef2bb7703d696221b4e1093/network_config.functions.sh#L560>`__ that works as-is.

 In the server's Pillar file, set ``network.netplan.template`` to ``custom`` and set ``network.netplan.configuration``: